damkenny/Hello-world/README.md

 Now i am getting used to learning Javascript Function like

-# Alert, Console.log, let, confirm, prompt
+# Alert, Console.log, let, confirm, prompt, Var

 Creating web page using HTML and incorporating javaScript using the <script></script> tag.